-In identifying nominees for the Board of Directors, the Nominating and Governance Committee relies on personal contacts of the committee members and other members of the Board of Directors and management.
+In identifying nominees for the Board of Directors, considers candidates for director who are recommended by its members, by other Board members, by management, as well as those identified by third-party search firms retained to assist in identifying and evaluating possible candidates.
 The Nominating and Governance Committee will also consider candidates recommended by stockholders in accordance with its policies and procedures.
 However, the Nominating and Governance Committee may choose not to consider an unsolicited candidate recommendation if no vacancy exists on the Board.
-The Nominating and Governance Committee may choose not to consider an unsolicited candidate recommendation if no vacancy exists on the Board.
 The Nominating and Governance Committee may, in its discretion, use an independent search firm to identify nominees.